 The main component of the lower section is the bottom board.
 This part has to support the whole hive.
 There are a few types of bottom boards to choose from, which are either solid wood or screened.

 One of the more popular bottom boards is screened.
 These provide great ventilation to the hive, but they’re also great for another purpose.

 Many beekeepers use something called a sticky board.
-The sticky board is a removable insert which usually comes with a screened board.
-The sticky insert “catches” varroa mites as they fall through the screen.
+The sticky board is a removable insert that usually comes with a screened board.
+The sticky insert “catches” Varroa mites as they fall through the screen.